 Winter is the sadly forgotten season and yet there is an array of fabulous colour in the plant world.
 Much of it free colour by that I mean we are not waiting for a flower.
 The light is low and rich tones radiate from the leaves and foliage comes in a multitude of shades.
 Red leaves, trimmed margins, variegated, some very interesting speckled shades where a virus have been introduced to change the colour as well as all variety of greens, silvers and yellows.
 There are lots of new foliage plant varieties well worth a try.
 Just as technology moves forward the plant industry is rapidly breeding new varieties of interest.

 If you plan spring bulbs well and its not hard, your bulbs can begin in Februrary and take you into June when the summer bedding takes over.

-Spring bulbs are planted now all except tulips they wait until November but you can buy them ready.
+Spring bulbs are planted from September all except tulips they wait until November.
 That means plant your snowdrops, dafodills, narcissi, hyacynths, sillas, iris, crocus, alliums, fritillarias, muscari, camassias etc to enjoy next spring.